RaulPPelaez/UAMMD/README.md

 The whole cub repository uses 175mb, so I advice to download the v1.5.2 zip only.
 The Makefile expects to find cub in /usr/local/cub, but you can change it.
 CUB doesnt need to be compiled.

-Hardcode the configuration (Integrator, Interactor, initial conditions..) in Driver/SimulationConfig.cpp, set number of particles, size of the box, dt, etc, there.
+Hardcode the configuration (Integrator, Interactor, initial conditions..) in Driver/SimulationConfig.cpp or any other input file, set number of particles, size of the box, dt, etc, there.
-You can change the integrator at any time during the execution of the simulation, see Driver/SimulationConfig.cpp.
+You can change the integrator at any time during the execution of the simulation, see examples/ for a guide.

 Then compile with make and run.
 You can use the --device X flag to specify a certain GPU.